 2020/21 Significant Issues Action Taken 2021/22 Retention and social care financing.
 The ongoing impacts of the Covid-19 pandemic are still not fully known and the impact of Brexit will be something that will impact on our financial planning going forward.
 Future levels of Government support are unclear and whilst they will be informed by the Comprehensive Spending Review this will not be until later in the financial year, so planning future year's budget scenarios will be a challenge.
 An added pressure in year will be the capacity of the Council to deliver against its ambitious savings and income target required to balance the budget during 2021/22 given the pressures on the workforce as it recovers from the impact of the response and recovery from Covid-19. through a combination of management actions, most notably around vacancy management.
 There are underlying pressures across demand led social care services, continuing impacts of the Covid Pandemic on the Council's income streams and challenges in maintaining the budgeted levels of income from the Investment Strategy.
 The impact of the cost of living crisis felt by Trafford residents and the impact of inflation across all budget areas will mean that the challenges on the Council's budget for 2022/23 and later years will be compounded.
 In terms of financial management standards, the Council is in the process of reviewing conformance with the CIPFA Financial Management Code, including confirming any actions for further development.
 At this stage, whilst it is considered that there is considerable conformance with the Code, actions identified include further embedding regular performance updates on the Council's joint venture vehicles and further development of asset management planning to inform the Capital Strategy.
 A full review of financial management arrangements across the Council has been undertaken which has demonstrated compliance with the CIPFA Financial Management Code.
 An action plan has been developed to improve arrangements in a small number of areas.
-Information Governance Records Management Records Management: A review of the Council's record management position was There are ongoing compliance issues being addressed around undertaken with a view to identifying work streams and records management (retention of both physical and electronic records). potential solutions.
-An options paper was being compiled setting out recommended strategies around the following A review of the council's physical storage position from themes: both a compliance and cost perspective is underway and Retention Schedule: Commit to an update of current subscription OR commence work internally on producing a
+Records Management: Records Management: A gap analysis review of the Council's record management position has been undertaken with a view to identifying work streams and potential solutions.
+A significant review is required to address both the handling of e-records and paper based records in line with the Councils retention schedule.
+A preliminary gap analysis report has been compiled setting out recommended strategies around the following themes: Retention Schedule: Commit to an update of current subscription OR commence work internally on producing a bespoke Trafford Council records and retention schedule OR commission an external records